Explanation of Results of Operations (1H of FY3/2026)

 (JPY: Million)

-- Consolidated net sales and operating profit for the first quarter of FY3/2026 exceeded initial forecasts and marked a record high for quarterly sales.
+- Consolidated net sales and operating profit for the first half of FY3/2026 exceeded the forecasts announced in August, with both reaching record highs

-- Revised full-year forecasts upward in light of strong Q1 results
+- Revised full-year forecasts upward in light of strong first-half results

 Net Sales